International

 For any inquire feel free to reach out via our social media or drop us an email.

 The Digital Markets Act is the european regulation EU 2022/1925 on contestable and fair markets in the digital sector which addresses the lack of contestability of core platform services, and imposes obligations on the undertakings designated as gatekeepers.
-In this article, we are going to introduce the key points of the Digital Markets Act: we start with contestability, what does it mean and the relation between the new discipline and competition law.
-We will then see what are the core platform services the regulation applies to, and when an enterprise qualifies to be designated as gatekeeper.
+In this article, we are going to introduce the key points of the Digital Markets Act: we start with contestability, what does it mean and the relation between the new discipline and Competition Law.
+We will then see what the core platform services are, and when an enterprise qualifies as gatekeeper.

-Lastly: the Digital Markets Act mandates chat interoperability, between different providers of messaging apps.
-As this is meant to overcome the well known network effect, we will explain why it also poses risks for privacy and security.
+Lastly, the Digital Markets Act mandates chat interoperability, between different providers of messaging apps: while this is meant to overcome the well known network effect, we will explain why it also poses risks for privacy and security.

 The AI Act is the proposed european legal framework on artificial intelligence: the objective of the regulation is to balance the development of AI technologies with the fundamental rights of the EU and ensure the proper functioning of the European internal market.
 The draft has been approved by the European Parliament on June 14 2023; the legislative process now continues with the negotiations among the Commission, the Parliament and the European Council, known as "trilogues", which will eventually lead to the approval of the AI Act and to a european regulation on artificial intelligence.